-- Develop your skills of improvisation and devising to help you build confidence create performance.
+- Develop your skills of improvisation and devising to help you build confidence.

-- Investigate the business of performing arts in order to acquire a solid grounding in how the industry works.
+- Investigate the business of performing arts to acquire a solid grounding in how the industry works.

 - Learn about different performance styles, giving you a clear appreciation of different means of onstage communication.